xJonathanLEI/WeChatAPI/README.md

 If you want a overview of how the API actually works, please refer to the [Wiki](https://github.com/xJonathanLEI/WeChatAPI/wiki).

 ## Contributing
-You should really join our team if you want to contribute.
-Nevertheless, pull requests from individuals will still be considered.
+You should really join our team if you want to contribute because we've decided not to open source.

 Please refer to the project [Wiki](https://github.com/xJonathanLEI/WeChatAPI/wiki) for roadmap and instructions.